jayanthkoushik/alphanet/paper/sections/2_related.md

 # Related work {#sec:relwork}

-Our work falls in the domain of long-tail learning, where the distribution of class sizes (number of training samples) models that of the visual world; many classes have only a few samples, while a few classes have many samples[@2023.Feng.Zhang].
+Our work falls in the domain of long-tail learning, where the distribution of class sizes -- measured via number of training samples -- models that of the visual world; many classes have only a few samples, while a small number have many[@2023.Feng.Zhang].
 Kang et\ al.[@2020.Kalantidis.Kang] established strong baselines on long-tailed datasets by decoupling classifiers and representations.
-We apply AlphaNet on two of their proposed baseline methods: (1) the cRT (classifier re-training) model, which fixes representations, and trains classifiers from scratch; and (2) the LWS (learnable weight scaling) model, which also fixes representations, and only _rescales_
+We apply AlphaNet to of their proposed baseline methods: (1) the cRT (classifier re-training) model, which fixes representations, and trains classifiers from scratch; and (2) the LWS (learnable weight scaling) model, which also fixes representations, and only _rescales_